switcherapi/switcher-client-js/README.md

 - **local**: If activated, the client will only fetch the configuration inside your snapshot file.
 The default value is 'false'
 - **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Client.getLogger('KEY')
-- **snapshotLocation**: Location of snapshot files.
-The default value is './snapshot/'
+- **snapshotLocation**: Location of snapshot files
-- **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in seconds (default: 0 disabled).
+- **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in seconds (default: 0 disabled)
-- **snapshotWatcher**: Enable Snapshot Watcher to monitor changes in the snapshot file (default: false).
+- **snapshotWatcher**: Enable Snapshot Watcher to monitor changes in the snapshot file (default: false)
 - **silentMode**: Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours)
+- **restrictRelay**: Enable Relay Restriction - Allow managing Relay restrictions when running in local mode (default: true)
-- **regexSafe**: Enable REGEX Safe mode - Prevent agaist reDOS attack (default: true).
+- **regexSafe**: Enable REGEX Safe mode - Prevent agaist reDOS attack (default: true)
 - **regexMaxBlackList**: Number of entries cached when REGEX Strategy fails to perform (reDOS safe) - default: 50
 - **regexMaxTimeLimit**: Time limit (ms) used by REGEX workers (reDOS safe) - default - 3000ms
-- **certPath**: Path to the certificate file used to establish a secure connection with the API.
+- **certPath**: Path to the certificate file used to establish a secure connection with the API

 (*) regexSafe is a feature that prevents your application from being exposed to a reDOS attack.
 It is recommended to keep this feature enabled.<br>